In some parts of the world, mango (Mangifera indica) is called the “king of fruits” (

 A lack of dietary vitamin A has been linked to dry eyes and nighttime blindness.
-More severe deficiencies can cause more serious issues, such as corneal scarring (27).
+Severe deficiencies can cause more serious issues, such as corneal scarring (

-Summary Mango contains lutein, zeaxanthin and vitamin A — which support eye health.
-Lutein and zeaxanthin may protect from the sun, while a lack of vitamin A can create vision problems.
+Mango contains lutein, zeaxanthin, and vitamin A, all of which support eye health.
+Lutein and zeaxanthin may protect your eyes from the sun, while a lack of vitamin A can create vision problems.

 Mango is high in polyphenols, which may have anticancer properties.

-Test-tube and animal studies found that mango polyphenols reduced oxidative stress and stopped the growth or destroyed various cancer cells, including leukemia and cancer of the colon, lung, prostate and breast (35, 36, 37, 38).
+Test-tube and animal studies have observed that mango polyphenols reduced oxidative stress.
+They’ve also been found to destroy or stop the growth of various cancer cells, including leukemia and cancer of the colon, lung, prostate, and breast (

-While these studies are promising, human studies are needed to better understand mango polyphenols anticancer effects in people.
+While these studies are promising, more studies in humans are needed to better understand the potential anticancer effects of mango polyphenols in people.

-Summary Mango polyphenols may fight oxidative stress, which is linked to colon, lung, prostate, breast and bone cancers.
+Mango polyphenols may fight oxidative stress, which is linked to many health conditions, including colon, lung, prostate, breast, and bone cancers.

-However, it can be difficult to cut due to its tough skin and large pit.
+However, you might find it difficult to cut due to its tough skin and large pit.

-A good idea is to cut long vertical slices 1/4 inch (6 millimeters) away from the middle to separate the flesh from the pit.
-Next, cut the flesh into a grid-like pattern and scoop it out of the rind.
+- With the mango skin still on, cut long vertical slices 1/4 inch (6 mm) away from the middle to separate the flesh from the pit.

 Here are some ways you can enjoy mango: